Goldman Sachs BDCwebsite

 MANAGEMENT: The BDC is externally advised by Goldman Sachs Asset Management L.P.
 The advisor charges a 1.5% Base Management Fee quarterly in arrears on gross assets, less cash.
 There is also an Incentive Fee of 20%, subject to a 7.5% threshold However, the Incentive Fee is subject to a cap based on twelve quarter rolling total returns, which includes Realized and Unrealized Gains.
 For a full discussion of the cap see any quarterly filing.
 There is also a fee on any realized capital gains in excess of Realized and Unrealized losses, but is unlikely to apply given the BDC’s debt-focused strategy.
 The BDC pays all its own expenses and any costs incurred by the advisor, which typically amounts to 0.5% of total assets annually.

 CAPITAL AND DISTRIBUTION POLICY: GSBD has funded the growth of its portfolio principally with additional debt, and by under-distributing Net Investment Income to shareholders and retaining the funds.
-The BDC targets “debt to equity” of “o.5x to 0.75x”, and was at 0.74x at the last measurement.
+The BDC targets “debt to equity” of “o.5x to 0.75x”.
 All the debt is in the form of a secured Revolver, based on a borrowing base formula, and priced at a favorable rate: 2.55% all-in.
 In the IVQ of 2016, GSBD expanded its financing sources by issuing $115mn in Unsecured Notes at a yield of 4.5%.
 That should cause an increase in interest expense in the short term.
 GSBD’s recurring income (Net Investment Income) return on equity is 8.5%.

 BDC PERFORMANCE: On average the loans in GSBD’s portfolio yield just over 10.0%, but the JV-which is highly leveraged-yields nearly 15%.
 Since the IPO, total assets have grown by about 25% through the end of 2016.
 Investments on balance sheet et have increased from under $900mn to close to $1.1bn.
 The JV, too, has been expanded with additional capital contributions.
 Total companies in the two portfolios have increased to 39 and 32 respectively, across a diversified range of industries.
 Energy exposure, though, has been minor.
 Credit-wise, the BDC has had only a few problematic borrowers, and total Realized and Unrealized Losses have reached $77mn by 9-20-2016, a $60mn increase, or about 1.4% of capital at par a quarter.
 Currently one portfolio loan is on non-accrual.